top of page

 1 medium cauliflower, broken into bite-sized florets and stems sliced into bite-sized pieces

-4 green Thai chilies, slit 1/3 lengthwise
+4 green Indian chilies, slit 1/3 up from the base, or to taste

 ¼ green cabbage, cut in a large dice